 Beating the Great Depression

-This year marks the 80th anniversary of the year when Ole Kirk Christiansen, a carpenter from an impoverished farming family from Billund, Denmark, first began making toys.
+2012 marked the 80th anniversary of the year when Ole Kirk Christiansen, a carpenter from an impoverished farming family from Billund, Denmark, first began making toys.
 It was the depth of the Great Depression, regular carpentry work had dried up, and Ole Kirk needed to find some other way of making ends meet.
 His toys were an instant success.
 Two years later, he named his company Lego by conflating two Danish words leg and godt – which mean ‘play well’.

 One reason the company did so well was because of its capacity to adapt – and to snatch triumph from the jaws of disaster.
 For instance, during the Thirties yo-yo craze, Lego had manufactured vast numbers for Danish children when, suddenly, the craze died.
 The factory was left with a massive, unsellable yo-yo surplus.
 Ole, however, had the bright idea of cutting all the yo-yos in half and using them as wheels for a new toy truck design instead.
 It went on to become a bestseller.